Can You Buy Gift Cards With a Credit Card? What You Need to Know

 Most experts in the space recommend that you buy gift cards without any fees associated with them, so usually that means getting store gift cards.
 Consumer advocate Clark Howard cites fees, a lack of ease of use (especially at restaurants and gas stations), and potential fraud as reasons he doesn’t recommend Visa gift cards (or rather any generic gift cards).

 Any gift card is susceptible to theft or fraud, because, like cash, once it’s gone, it’s gone.
-Gift cards usually don’t offer fraud protection as most credit cards do, so make sure to keep them in a secure location.
+Gift cards usually don’t offer fraud protection as most credit cards do, so make sure to keep them in a secure location (and find out how to protect yourself from fraud in the meantime).

 Where Can I Buy Gift Cards?

-In addition to buying gift cards at their specific stores, you can buy many different store and generic gift cards at:
+In addition to buying gift cards at their specific stores (using a store’s co-branded credit card might even get you rewards on the gift cards), you can buy many different store and generic gift cards at:

 - Grocery stores and supermarkets